Do for Love

 "Do for Love" (originally titled "Sucka 4 Luv" in its unreleased form) was the second and final posthumously released single by Tupac Shakur from his second posthumous album R U Still Down?
 (Remember Me).

-The vocal sample is from "What You Won't Do for Love" by Bobby Caldwell.
+Originally recorded for the album Me Against The World, the vocal sample is from "What You Won't Do for Love" by Bobby Caldwell.
 The song was produced by Soulshock & Karlin.
 It charted at #21 on the Billboard Hot 100 in the US, and #12 in the UK.

 Commercial performance

 The song was certified Gold by RIAA on March 31, 1998, selling over 500,000 copies.